 The Litchfield Historical Society’s museum and library collections comprise the backbone of the institution.

 Staff and volunteers generate all of the exhibits, research, publications, education and public programs, and special events from the Historical Society’s collections.
-Today, the Historical Society collections items with historical value or meaning significant to the institutional mission, with an emphasis on the history of the town of Litchfield from its founding to the present.
-The collections document all areas of town: center village, Bantam, Northfield, East Litchfield, and pre-1850s Morris.
+Today, the Historical Society collects items with historical value or meaning significant to the institutional mission, with an emphasis on the history of the town of Litchfield from its founding to the present.
+The collections document all areas of town: the center village, Bantam, Northfield, East Litchfield, and pre-1850s Morris.
 They enable us to make direct connections to the past to understand the present and future.

 The Historical Society is an active collecting institution.

 By actively acquiring objects and papers from both Litchfield’s past and present, the Historical Society maintains a diverse permanent collection for use in exhibits, educational and public programming, and research.
 Learn how you can donate to the collections.

 Download our Collections Brochure